pure-admin/pure-admin-thin/README.en-US.md

 **English** | [中文](./README.md)

-## introduce
+## Introduce

-The Lite version is based on the shelf extracted from [vue-pure-admin](https://github.com/xiaoxian521/vue-pure-admin), including the main functions, which is more suitable for actual project development, and the packaged size is lower than ` 3MB`, and will permanently sync the full version of the code.
-After enabling `brotli` compression and `cdn` to replace the native library mode, the package size is less than `500kb`
+The simplified version is based on the shelf extracted from [vue-pure-admin](https://github.com/xiaoxian521/vue-pure-admin), which contains main functions and is more suitable for actual project development.
+The packaged size is introduced globally [element-plus](https://element-plus.org) is still below `2.3MB`, and the full version of the code will be permanently synchronized.
+After enabling `brotli` compression and `cdn` to replace the local library mode, the package size is less than `350kb`

 ## Supporting Video